jvuhoang/DTI5125-Capstone/README.md

 ### Layer 2 — PubMed RAG Retrieval

-After the clinical summary, NORA appends a **"What the research literature adds"** section.
+After the clinical summary, NORA appends a **Sources** section.
 This section retrieves the top-*k* most semantically relevant PubMed abstracts from the FAISS index and presents compact, citation-formatted support sentences — one per study.
 Each citation is formatted as either:

 - A clean outcome sentence derived from the abstract's PICOS **Outcome** field, when that field is concise and informative, or
 - A bibliographic reference (*Study title*, study design, year) when the outcome field is absent or too technical.

-All cited PMIDs are listed at the end of the answer in a **Sources** block.

 ### Why two layers?